AkronCodeClub/Katas/Phil_Runninger/Bowling/SQL/readme.md

 * `frame` is the frame number of the ball thrown.
 Valid values are 1-10.
 * `ball` is the number of the ball thrown within the frame.
 Valid values are 1 or 2.
 You cannot have a 2 without a 1 in the same frame.
 3 is valid in the 10th frame, if it also has a 1 and a 2.
 * `pins` is the number of pins that were knocked down with that ball.
+Valid values are 0-10.

+None of the data constraints are implemented.
+You're on the honor system.

 ### [bowling.sql](bowling.sql)

-This is where the magic is.
+This is where the magic happens.
 Here is how it works.

 1. `Lines 8-10` calculates the total pins and number of balls thrown in each frame.
 1. `Lines 11-13` join the bowling table again to get the next three balls if they are known.
 These are the bonus balls for spares and strikes.